alice173/WSW/README.md

 - Allow multiple image uploads to clouidnary via user form
 - User profile page and avatar
 - Ability for user to comment on admin added walks
+- Custom 404 page
+- Instructions for the user on using the map

 ## Bugs

 - Map loading - first route brings up an 'error fetching route' message.
 On refresh everything is fine
+- Leaflet geocoder suggestions are very slow, taking up to 10 seconds to show suggestions